kate-lap-dev-9/kate-lap-dev-9/README.md

 Participated in the design and implementation of test automation frameworks to increase testing efficiency and coverage.

 ## Education:
-Minsk State Linguistic University
+Minsk State Linguistic University \
 Major: Translator

 ## Skills:
-Proficient in manual and automated testing methodologies Strong understanding of QA processes and best practices Experience with bug tracking systems (e.g., Jira, Bugzilla) Knowledge of programming languages (e.g., Python, Java) for test automation Excellent communication and collaboration skills Ability to work effectively in fast-paced Agile environments
+Proficient in manual and automated testing methodologies \
+Strong understanding of QA processes and best practices \ Experience with bug tracking systems (e.g., Jira, Bugzilla) \ Basic knowledge of programming languages (Python, JavaScript) for test automation \ Excellent communication and collaboration skills \ Ability to work effectively in fast-paced Agile environments \

 ## Languages:

-Fluent in English
+Fluent in English \
 Proficient in Russian